Rocco Baldelli: Return to the field

 On August 10, 2008, Baldelli was activated and started in right field for the Rays in a game against the Seattle Mariners.
 Baldelli had been growing a beard for months as a "symbol of his rehabilitation" and shaved it off before playing.
 In the contest, he had an RBI single as well as a diving catch before coming out of the game after the 5th inning.

 Baldelli ended up appearing in 28 games for the Rays in 2008, mainly as a DH and pinch hitter but occasionally playing in right or left field.
 He hit .263 with 4 home runs and 13 RBI, and was deemed valuable enough to be included in the Rays' postseason roster as they made the playoffs for the first time.

 Baldelli made an impact in his limited post-season playing time.
 In Game 3 of the 2008 American League Championship Series, Baldelli hit a three-run home run off Boston's Paul Byrd in the eighth inning to help the Rays take a 2-1 series lead.
 In the decisive Game 7 of the ALCS, his RBI single in the fifth inning gave the Rays their first lead of the game en route to winning their first American League pennant.
 In Game 2 of the World Series against the Philadelphia Phillies, Baldelli made a double play by catching a fly ball and throwing back to first baseman Carlos Peña in time to beat Jayson Werth.
 Finally, in Game 5, Baldelli hit a solo home run in the top of the seventh that tied the game for the Rays, although it wouldn't prevent the Rays from losing the game and ultimately the series.

 Because of Baldelli's performance in the 2008 ALCS, many become aware about mitochondrial disease and how it affects the many people that have it.
 One article reported that a child with mitochondrial disease pretends he is Baldelli when he is at bat.
 During the Red Sox series, the United Mitochondrial Disease Foundation created a page on its website where children and parents could post notes for Baldelli.
 One such post read "I am a nine year old boy with Mito.
 I also like to play baseball.
 Great home run in the playoffs, I am cheering for you at home.
 How are you feeling?"

-Overall, Baldelli hit .200 in 20 postseason at-bats with 2 HRs and 6 RBIs.
+Overall, Baldelli hit .200 in 20 postseason at-bats with two home runs and six RBI.
 While improved, his medical condition prevented him from playing in back-to-back games, and he sometimes sat down to rest on the field during breaks in the action.

 After the season, Baldelli was the recipient of the 2008 Tony Conigliaro Award, which is annually presented to a major league player who has "overcome adversity through the attributes of spirit, determination and courage that were trademarks of Tony Conigliaro."